typesense/typesense-website/docs-site/content/30.0/api/curation.md

 ### Stemming with Curations
 Stemming can be enabled optionally for curations.
-To enable stemming with any curation rule, one need to set `"stem":true` like following,
+To enable stemming with any curation rule, one needs to set `"stem":true` like following:

 ```json
 {      "id": "stemmer2",